U.S. working on new screenings for Ebola but no travel ban

 Concern about the virus is also high in Europe, where the first case of Ebola being contracted outside of West Africa was reported on Monday.
 Spanish health officials said a nurse who treated a priest repatriated to Madrid with Ebola last month, and who died of the disease, had also been infected.

-Texas Health Presbyterian said on Monday that Duncan has been receiving the experimental drug brincidofovir since Saturday.
+Texas Health Presbyterian said on Monday has been receiving the experimental drug brincidofovir since Saturday.

-The drug was developed by Chimerix Inc (CMRX.O), which said it has been tested in more than 1,000 patients without raising safety concerns.
+The drug was developed by Chimerix Inc, which said it has been tested in more than 1,000 patients without raising safety concerns.
 "Chimerix has brincidofovir tablets available for immediate use in clinical trials," the company said in a statement.

 People leaving Ebola-affected countries are asked to fill out a questionnaire on whether they have symptoms such as a high fever and whether or not they have had any contact with someone who was diagnosed with Ebola.
 In Liberia, at least, they also are scanned for fever.